Make New Icons for Windows Vista

 Previous versions of icon editors don't support Vista Icons?
 Experts from Aha-Soft have found new guidelines for solving this problem

-Krasnoyarsk, Russia -- (ReleaseWire) -- 01/30/2007 --Aha-Soft today announces the unveiling of ArtIcons 5.15, the newest version of its award winning icon design software for the Windows OS.
+Krasnoyarsk Russia -- (ReleaseWire) -- 01/09/2007 --Aha-Soft today announces the unveiling of ArtIcons Pro 5.14, the newest version of its award winning icon design software for the Windows OS.
 This version, aside from rendering its assistance in creating, editing icon images and managing icon files and libraries, provides great opportunities for working with Vista Icons.
-If you couldn’t work with Vista Icons previously, now with the new version of ArtIcons it is going to be no trouble at all.
+If you couldn't work with Vista Icons previously, now with the new version of ArtIcons Pro it is going to be no trouble at all.
 From now onwards you will be able to handle Vista Icons with ease.
 In order to make Vista icons compatible with Windows XP you can save them without any compression.

-ArtIcons 5.14 will help you to obtain the modern Windows Vista look.
+ArtIcons Pro 5.14 will help you to obtain the modern Windows Vista look.
 All you need is just to redesign your program’s most prominent icons to use the Aero-style.
-From this time onwards Visa Icons crafted by ArtIcons 5.12 will strongly impact users’ overall impression of your programs’ visual design.
-ArtIcons will improve the usability of your software by making programs, objects, and actions easier to identify and find.
+From this time onwards Visa Icons crafted by ArtIcons Pro 5.14 will strongly impact users’ overall impression of your programs’ visual design.
+ArtIcons Pro will improve the usability of your software by making programs, objects, and actions easier to identify and find.

 • Vista Aero-style Icons support;